National language: Wales

 English is de facto the only official language.
 However a few words of Manx Gaelic (the historical national language) are sometimes encountered in government institutions, largely for symbolic and ceremonial purposes, and it is the main medium of instruction in one primary school.

-English regions

-Cumbria

-English is the main language spoken in the county of Cumbria.
-Cumbric was the historical language of Cumbria, a Brythonic language closely related to Welsh.
-It also used to be spoken in parts of Lancashire and southern Scotland.
-Most say that Cumbric became extinct in the 12th or 13th century.
-The Cumbric numerical system is still used by many shepherds in the Lake District.
+Regions of England

 Cornwall

 English is the de facto main language spoken in the county of Cornwall.
 Historically, the main language of Cornwall was Cornish.
 By 1800, Cornish was endangered with some debate about a mythical last speaker of the Cornish language.
 Revival of the Cornish language and some recognition has occurred in the 20th century.

 United States

 In the United States, English (American English) is the national language only in an informal sense, by numbers and by historical and contemporary association.
 The United States Constitution does not explicitly declare any official language, although the constitution is written in English, as is all federal legislation.
+Executive Order 14224 asserts English as official, but no law has been passed by the U.S. Congress to give English official status.